 Special conditions apply to development or work that impacts on Council land and infrastructure.
 Most of this work is governed by the Roads Act 1993 and subsequent amendments.
 There are different types of work on Council property and different requirements depending on the nature and extent of the work proposed.

 Any new construction, reconstruction or widening of a vehicle crossing requires the consent of Council.
 This consent will only be given if the crossing is constructed to access an approved parking space or spaces within the property boundary.
-The application must be completed in person at the Civic Centre and associated fees paid.
+The Application for Vehicular Crossing can be found here.
 Applicants are provided with information about Council’s specifications for this type of work and inspections required during the course of construction.
 Applicants are free to use any appropriately qualified and experienced contractor to undertake the work, however, a security deposit must be paid.

 An important matter to consider when constructing a vehicle crossing is the ability of the vehicle to successfully negotiate the crossing without scraping the undercarriage or front and/or rear bumpers.
 Vehicle crossings need to be carefully designed to deal with this problem.

 The cost of constructing the vehicle crossing must be met by the property owner.
 The property owner is also responsible to maintain the vehicle crossing in good serviceable condition at all times.

 Often during the course of constructing or renovating a residence or undertaking repairs to existing services it is necessary to excavate in the road reserve.
 Repairs to broken sewer or water pipes are common examples of the type of work that would necessitate such excavation.

 Before undertaking any excavation of a road, footpath, nature strip or unformed road reserve a road opening permit must be obtained from Council.
 The Application for Road Opening Permit can be found here.
 The permit must be kept on site at all times during the course of the work.
 Applicants will be supplied with a set of guidelines and conditions which must be adhered to during the course of the work.